jbhk/testing-git/README.md

 # testing-git
-Repository just for testing git features
+Repository just for testing git features.
+Hopefully this is useful